tonyooi/pubsub/README.md

 ## PubSubOOP.js
 ### v0.0.2

-PubSub.js is s general purpose pubsub but with context attached/specified.
+PubSubOOP.js is s general purpose pubsub but with context attached/specified.

-Difference with PubSub is when subscribing pass the context and function as an object.
+Difference with PubSub is when subscribing, pass the context and function as an object.
 Example
 ```
   pubsub.subscribe('greet' , { ctx : this , func : this.greet });